 - Do Not Call Me "Paul": He really doesn't like fans using his real last name.

 - Finishing Move: Most notably the Canadian Maple Leaf/Straightshooter (a half crab), but also the Sharpshooter, a springboard missile dropkick, and a superkick...
 Storm tried to have something that could be used as a finisher on any wrestler regardless of size or speed.

 - Foreign Wrestling Heel: As part of the UnAmericans.
 "America Sucks," indeed.

-- Fun with Acronyms: Saskatchewan Hardcore International Title, very much a literal case of Getting Crap Past the Radar.
+- Fun with Acronyms: Saskatchewan Hardcore International Title.

 - Gag Penis: During the last period of his WWE career.

 - Gimmick Matches: Like a stereotypical Canadian, Lance Storm is a vocal fan of "pure wrestling" matches.
 He is not a very big fan of table matches due to a phobia of screws somehow getting into him.

 - Gone Horribly Right: When "Stone Cold" Steve Austin called Lance boring, it just killed Lance's heat.
 Before that, Storm could actually enrage a crowd very effectively with his monotonous, comically serious delivery.

 - Happy Dance: A lot of viewers did not realize that the "dancing" gimmick was supposed to be a big penis gimmick, so he did a bit of a double take when people told him Victoria stole his gimmick, until he realized they were referring to her dancing for no reason.

 - Hidden Depths: While Lance was always billed as The Stoic, any shoot interview with him reveals he's a pretty good Deadpan Snarker and actually pretty funny when telling stories.